 The Community-Based Adaptation Programme (CBA) is a five-year UNDP global initiative, largely funded by the Global Environment Facility (GEF) along with other donors.
 Delivering through the GEF-Small Grants Programme (SGP) and UNDP Country Office, the goal of the Project is to strengthen the resiliency of communities addressing climate change impacts.
 UNDP partners with the United Nations Volunteers (UNV) programme to enhance community mobilization, recognize volunteers’ contributions and ensure inclusive participation around the project, as well as to facilitate capacity building of partner non-governmental organizations (NGOs) and community-based organizations (CBOs).
 Testing the Vulnerability Assessment Reduction (VRA) and other community-engagement tools, the Project is generating invaluable knowledge and lessons for replication and upscaling.
 The Government of Japan, the Government of Switzerland, and AusAID provide additional funding.

 The CBA project “Participatory and integral learning on community adaptation to climate change, in order to reduce food insecurity in three communities of the Ancoraimes Municipality” is located in the Ancoraimes Municipality of the La Paz Department in the western border of Bolivia.
-The project focuses on the Cajiata, Turrini Centro and Inca Caturapi Communities who highly depend on agriculture (potatoes, barley, faba (Vicia faba L) beans, green peas, onions and tarwi) as the primary source of their livelihood.
+The project focuses on the Cajiata, Turrini Centro and Inca Caturapi communities who highly depend on agriculture (potatoes, barley, faba (Vicia faba L), beans, green peas, onions and tarwi) as the primary source of their livelihood.
 The project area is located at an altitude of 3,812 meters, in arid and semi-arid zones that are currently degraded from anthropogenic and climate change driven impacts.
 Dominant climatic characteristics include cold temperatures, high solar radiation, low precipitation and frequent hail and frost.
 Due to the aridity in the area, the climate change events, such as early/late frost, unpredictable occurrences of hail, gusty winds and droughts further exacerbates land degradation, soil and wind erosion and evapo-transpiration.
 These ultimately have negative consequences on agriculture and ecosystems.
 Additionally, incidences of diseases and pests have increased from droughts and the communities’ limited knowledge on adaptive solutions to climate change jeopardizes their livelihoods, food security and the ecosytems they rely on.

 CLIMATE CHANGE RISKS